I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Old Farmer’s Almanac

-In 1815, Robert B. Thomas, the founding editor of the venerable publication, was putting together the 1816 edition.
+In 1815, Robert B. Thomas, the founding editor of the venerable Old Farmer's Almanac, was putting together the 1816 edition.
 In it, he made the outlandish prediction that there would be “rain, sleet, and snow” in July.

 But sadly, that glittering status has become a bit tarnished over the years.
-The almanac claims an 80 percent weather forecasting accuracy rate based on a secret formula that’s locked away in a vault; kind of like the 11 herbs and spices.
+The almanac claims an 80 percent weather forecasting accuracy rate based on a secret formula that’s locked away in a vault, kind of like the 11 herbs and spices of Col. Sanders' chicken recipe.
 However, the claim is not backed up by any scientific evidence.

 A coin toss or one of those February rodents would do as well.